إلهام المغيث في مصطلح الحديث

 1. O Questioner about hadith in anticipation,

-categories in an accessible versification
+Receive its categories in an accessible versification

 This 24 line short poem was authored by Sheikh Abdur Rahman ibn Abi Bakr al-Mullah in response to a question that was presented to him.
 Ahl al-Hadith were keen on also discussing the importance of the question just as they did of the answer that followed.
 By asking a question, the questioner is admitting their level of ignorance, they are showing their humbleness and eagerness to learn.
 It is spiritually beneficial for a person to have this humility and actually knowing their level of knowledge and working to slowly build their foundations and build upon it.
 A questioner should be aware of the importance of learning the science and as a result be excited in learning more and engaging with it.